Sudev Nair

-Sudev Nair (born 14 April 1985) is an Indian actor and model who predominantly works in Malayalam films, along with a few Tamil, Telugu, Hindi, Kannada and English films.
+Sudev Nair (born 14 April 1985) is an Indian actor and model who predominantly works in Malayalam and Telugu films.
 He is best known for his performance in My Life Partner (2014), for which he was awarded the Kerala State Film Award for Best Actor in 2014.
 He starred in the 2019 Hindi film India's Most Wanted, in the title role opposite Arjun Kapoor.

 His other notable works include Gulaab Gang (2014) and Anarkali (2015) and Karinkunnam 6's (2016), the latter being his Hindi film debut.
 He debuted in Telugu cinema with Tiger Nageswara Rao (2023) and as the main antagonist in Extra Ordinary Man (2023).

 Nair is an alumnus of Film and Television Institute of India, Pune.

 Early life

 Despite being placed in the campus placements after Bachelors in Engineering, Nair's passion for cinema drove him towards his post-graduation training at the Pune Film Institute.
 His film-making career began with various short films in different genres, which were included in competitions and festivals at national and international levels.
 His short ad for Mountain Dew soft drink was shortlisted to the finals at the MOFILM Barcelona Ad Film Fest in 2010.